 Coffee Pot and flower vase collection

 The first thing you’d come across is the museum’s coffee pot and flower vase collection.
 The Jaipur glass coffee pot pictures you see here date back to the 19th century.
-They are engraved with floral patterns.
+They are engraved in floral patterns.

 Salver collection

-It reflects the Hindu lunar month, including Purnima (full moon), and Amavasya (no moon) in the inner circle.
+It reflects the Hindu lunar month, including Purnima (full moon) and Amavasya (no moon) in the inner circle.
 There are 32 Lords of all the 16 Tithis.
 The nights depicted in the outer circle exhibit ‘Muhurat Chintamani’ suggest the auspicious and inauspicious times of the month.

 Hukka